ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 > ## Fill out the FLUXCOM entry in ``datasets.yml``
 >
 > Fill out the FLUXCOM entry in ``datasets.yml``.
 The different parts that need to be
-> present in the header are the following:
+> present in the entry are the following:
 >
 > - Dataset-name
 > - Tier